matmaer/chezmoi-mousse/README.md

 **Legend:**

-- :green_circle: Follow user configuration
+- :green_circle: Follow user configuration or chezmoi defaults
 - :green_square: Provided by this app
 - :negative_squared_cross_mark: Not in scope
 - :bulb: Follows user config with warning